squareops/road-to-devops/README.md

 #### Note: For a beginner, it will take up to 4-6 weeks to complete Level 2 but for an intermediate person Level 2 can be completed within 3-4 weeks

+### LEVEL 3: Comprises of the Kubernetes concepts which we will launch SOON

+- Introduction to Kubernetes with Hands-on
+- Installation & Configure K8s
+- Deploying using HELM Chart
+- Observability on Kubernetes
+- SAAS & Large scale deployments

 ## Contribution & Issue Reporting

 To report an issue with a project: